 Once you reach Boseong Terminal or Boseong Station, you’ll want to catch a local bus or taxi (15 minutes) to the tea fields.
 Boseong is quite rural, so taxis are the most efficient way to get around.

-Where to go: Daehan Dawon Tea Plantation
+Where to Go: Daehan Dawon Tea Plantation

 While there are many green tea fields in Boseong, the main one is the Daehan Dawon Tea Plantation (대한다원).
 Thousands of rows of lush green tea bushes line the rolling hillside, creating scenic waves of green.
 The fields are more like terraces because they’re set on a sloping hillside, allowing for some amazing views and perspectives as you walk around.
 It’s so picturesque that many K-drams have been filmed there, including Summer Scent, Legend of the Blue Sea, and The Rebel.